 If your child with special needs has a Halloween costume with a mask or hood, it may make it difficult for them to see properly.
 If needed, modify the costume so the child doesn’t have obstructed vision.
 That way as they are walking from house to house, they won’t fall on steps (and other things that go bump in the night).

 Halloween Safety Tip 3: Helping your children to become familiar with the trick or treat route will enhance Halloween safety.

 Doing a test run in the day time is a smart way to help your child get to know the route a bit better.
 It will help ensure they don’t get lost.
 You can also encourage kids to stick to the sidewalks to stay safe.

-With oversized costumes and capes it may make it difficult for your child to walk.
-Shorten long costumes if necessary.
-Also check that the kids have warm, safe, shoes that are comfortable.
-With all the walking they will do it’s important to make sure they don’t trip or slip due to ill-fitting costumes or shoes.
+With oversized costumes and capes, it may make it difficult for your child to walk.
+Shorten long dresses costumes if necessary.
+Also, check that the kids have warm, safe shoes that are comfortable.
+With all the walking they will do, it’s essential to make sure they don’t trip or slip due to ill-fitting costumes or shoes.